szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - They and all nearby allies are protected by a permanent invisible Minor Globe of Invulnerability (toggleable).
 This only affects friendly summoned planetars.
   - They also cast all their spells instantly.
   - Now considered cleric/mages so their cleric spells have scaling where applicable
+  - Patches PnP Celestials (install this component after that one).
+Does not retroactively add dispelling, since they don't have dispelling in their mod.

 ### Make the Balor's vorpal attack not guaranteed to succeed but affected by a Saving Throw (3050) (BG2EE EET)